 It was probably just as well my roommates weren’t there, since they were city girls and not up to dealing with wild animals.
 Still, it was just a fluffy squirrel and they might have thought it was cute the way it nibbled away at my breakfast.

 “Shoo!”
 I commanded.
-The squirrel ignored me and continued stuffing rye br
+The squirrel ignored me and continued stuffing rye bread in his cheeks.

 “Shoo!”
 I repeated, this time waving my hands and approaching a bit closer.